Orascom Telecom considers sale of African units

-MASERU People in Lesotho voted in a national election on Saturday just two years after the previous one as the Southern African kingdom struggles with political instability.

-CAIRO Orascom Telecom Holding (OTH) ORTE.CA said it was considering the sale of all or part of its interests in central and southern Africa as part of a review of operations in the region.
+CAIRO Oct 30 Orascom Telecom Holding (OTH) said it was considering the sale of all or part of its interests in central and southern Africa as part of a review of operations in the region.

 In a statement on Tuesday, Orascom Telecom said it was conducting a review of its operations in Burundi, Zimbabwe and the Central African Republic "to identify, examine and consider a range of strategic alternatives".